99 Hillside Ave, Ste. R (Lower Level), Williston Park, NY 11596

 Chinese medicine is an ancient health system that gently corrects imbalances in your body to restore your health.
 At Kimura Acupuncture, we use acupuncture and other modalities to not only improve your current symptoms, but to improve your overall health.
 We also educate you on how to live a healthy, balanced life with Chinese medicine.

-We are committed to provide you with safe and quality healthcare.
+We are committed to providing you with safe and quality healthcare.
 Our acupuncture treatment plans are tailored to meet your individual needs.
-We utilize a combination of Japanese acupuncture, TCM (Traditional Chinese Medicine), and trigger point (dry needling) acupuncture to address your health concerns
+We utilize a combination of Japanese acupuncture, TCM (Traditional Chinese Medicine), and trigger point (dry needling) acupuncture to address your health concerns.

 Rumiko Kimura-Galzina, M.S., L.Ac.